-The compiled Process should be executed by an Administrator account (or Run as an Administrator).
+The compiled Process should Run as Administrator.

 Compiled Processes (.exe files) can be created through WinAutomation.
 Any number of compiled Processes can run on a single machine, by purchasing a single Per Machine Token.

-In this way, all the users that have access to the machine will be able to run compiled Processes.
+In this way, all users that have access to the machine will be able to run compiled Processes.

 *Access to the Machine ID by the compiled Process is crucial for its authentication.

 For more information regarding Runtime Tokens check this article.